madgraph5/madgraph5.github.io/README.md

 - Implementations in various GPU programming languages and hardware abstraction layers
 - Merge developments into the upstream Madgraph5_aMC@NLO code generator

-The development team of this effort comprises students, faculty and researchers at various institutes and universities (see also <a href="https://github.com/orgs/madgraph5/people" target="_blank">Development Team</a>)
+The <a href="https://github.com/orgs/madgraph5/people" target="_blank">development team</a> of this effort comprises students, faculty and researchers at various institutes and universities

-- Argonne National Lab (US)
-- CERN (CH)
-- PES University (IN)
-- University Catholique de Louvain (BE)
-- University of Sussex (UK)
+Want to get in touch?
+Please contact us at

  <table style="width:100%;background-color:#FFFFFF" class="center">
   <tr>